Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 Installation Steps:
 -# Download STLport from http://www.stlport.org/archive/STLport-4.6.2.tar.gz ( other versions at http://www.stlport.org/download.html )
 -# extract to location like <i>C:\\</i> ( or use other directory - then change the following examples according to your individual path )
--# <b>rename directory C:\\STLport-4.6.2 to C:\\STLport , so that the scripts and automatically created paths needn't be adopted to new versions of STLport</b>
+-# <b>rename directory C:\\STLport-4.6.2 to C:\\STLport , so that the scripts and automatically created paths needn't be adapted to new versions of STLport</b>
 -# Configure and install STLport
 	- with native IOSTREAMS of VC6 ( <b>recommended</b> ):<br>
 		- simply uncomment the #define _STLP_NO_OWN_IOSTREAMS in the config header C:\\STLport\\stlport\\stl_user_config.h